How to prepare traditional German coleslaw with white cabbage and optional bacon (aka Weisskrautsalat).

 - Prep.
 Finely slice the cabbage (shred) or use a mandoline slicer to the same end.

 - Soak in vinegar mixture.
 In a small sauce pan combine vegetable stock (or water), vinegar, sugar and caraway seeds.
 Bring to boil and remove from heat.
 Stir to make sure the sugar is dissolved.
-Place the shredded cabbage in a heatproof bowl and pour the hot solution over it.
+Place cabbage in a heatproof large bowl and pour the hot solution over it.
 Let soak for 15 minutes, use tongs to turn the cabbage over occasionally.

 - Optional step.
 If using bacon, cut it into thin strips and render its fat in a pan over medium heat.
 Remove and place onto paper towel lined plate.